-For storing hygroscopic materials, maintaining constant humidity is often as important as the humidity level itself.
+For storing hygroscopic materials, maintaining constant humidity is often as important as, or even more important than, the humidity level itself.
+This is particularly true of artwork and museum artifacts, which are sensitive to rapid changes in humidity and temperature.
 The design of the structure should always be considered.
 Temperature control is important because of the danger of condensation on products through a transient lowering of temperature.